We are an interdisciplinary lab focused on two major areas:

 (1) we seek to understand mechanisms of cancer growth and drug resistance in order to find new therapeutic targets

 (2) we study mechanisms by which macrophages and other cells take up diverse materials by endocytosis and phagocytosis; these substrates range from bacteria, viruses, and cancer cells to drugs and protein toxins.

-We study how endocytic pathogens such as bacterial toxins, viruses, and protein aggregates enter the cell, disrupt homeostasis, and cause apoptosis.
-More broadly, we seek to understand how cells respond to diverse stresses induced by biological and chemical agents.
+In each case, the processes we study represent both fascinating basic problems in cell biology and important therapeutic targets.
 A complementary interest is in the characterization of novel small molecule drugs and identification of synergistic drug interactions, with the aim of finding new treatments for diseases such as cancer and neurodegeneration.

 To accomplish these goals, we develop and use new technologies for high-throughput functional genomics.
 These include ultra-complex CRISPR/Cas9 and RNAi-based libraries for genome-wide screens, systematic pairwise genetic interaction maps, and strategies for targeted mutagenesis.
+We combine these techniques with microscopy, biochemistry, cell biology, and bioinformatics, tailored to each problem.
 Together with collaborators, we use these tools to annotate the genome in health and disease states.